GeoscienceAustralia/dea-knowledge-hub/docs/data/product/dea-water-observations-landsat/_description.md

 Digital Earth Australia (DEA) Water Observations (WOs) is a gridded dataset indicating areas where surface water has been observed using the Geoscience Australia (GA) Earth observation satellite data holdings.
 The current product (version 2.0.0) includes observations taken between 1986 and the present (inclusive) from the Landsat 5, 7, 8 and 9 satellites.
 WOs cover all of mainland Australia and Tasmania but exclude off-shore Territories.
 The dataset is updated automatically as each new Landsat scene is acquired and processed to Analysis Ready Data (ARD) state.

 Data is provided as Water Observation Feature Layers (WOFLs) in a 1-to-1 relationship with the input satellite data.
 Hence there is one WOFL for each satellite dataset processed for the occurrence of water.
 The data type is a bit field, which allows multiple bits to be set simultaneously.
-For example, the value of a pixel in an observation can be Cloud **and** Water.
-Hence, values can range from 0 to 255.
+For example, the value of a pixel in an observation can be Water and Cloud Shadow.
+Values can range from 0 to 255.

 Here is a colour map of the Water Observations classifications.

 ![Colour map of Water Observations product.](/_files/water-observations/colour-map-water-observations.png)

-Where multiple factors impeding a clear observation are detected, a combination of the decimal values will be set by adding the relevant decimal values together.
-These combinations include 'High Slope + Cloud' (64 + 16 = 80), 'Cloud Shadow + Water' (128 + 32 = 160), and 'Cloud + Water' (128 + 64 = 192).
-Any number of these values can be combined, for example 'High Slope + Cloud' + 'Cloud Shadow + Water' (which is 240).
+Some of these values are combinations of multiple values, for which the values of these decimals are added together.

+* **Shaded Water** &mdash; Water and Terrain Shadow (128 + 8 = 136).
+* **Cloudy Water** &mdash; Water and Cloud Shadow (128 + 32 = 160).
+* **Cloudy Steep Terrain** &mdash; Steep Terrain and Terrain Shadow (16 + 8 = 24).

+More than two of these values can be combined, for example Steep Terrain and Cloud Shadow and Terrain Shadow (16 + 32 + 8 = 56).

 The table below describes the meaning of each bit set per pixel in each WOFL.